All men are created equal: Slavery

-The contradiction between the claim that "all men are created equal" and the existence of American slavery, including Thomas Jefferson himself owning slaves, attracted comment when the Declaration of Independence was first published.
+The contradiction between the claim that "all men are created equal" and the existence of American slavery, including Jefferson himself owning hundreds of slaves, attracted comment when the Declaration of Independence was first published.
 Before final approval, Congress, having made a few alterations to some of the wording, also deleted nearly a fourth of the draft, including a passage criticizing the slave trade.
 At that time many other members of Congress also owned slaves, which clearly factored into their decision to delete the controversial "anti-slavery" passage.

-Jefferson argued many cases to free enslaved people.
-In Howell v.
-Netherland (April 1770), the most famous of these, Jefferson argued for the freedom of Samuel Howell, a mixed-race indentured servant, but was unsuccessful.
-In writing the declaration, Jefferson believed the phrase "all men are created equal" to be self-evident, and would ultimately resolve slavery.
 In 1776, abolitionist Thomas Day wrote: "If there be an object truly ridiculous in nature, it is an American patriot, signing resolutions of independency with the one hand, and with the other brandishing a whip over his affrighted slaves."
-The phrase was further used by Martin Luther King Jr. in his 1963 I Have a Dream speech, emphasizing it as part of the "American dream" which he hoped would someday be fulfilled.
+In January 1788, Charles Cotesworth Pinckney delivered a speech to the South Carolina House of Representatives in which he argued against adopting a planned bill of rights: "Bills of rights generally begin with declaring that all men are by nature born free.
+Now, we should make that declaration with a very bad grace, when a large part of our property consists in men who are actually born slaves."